karanhk/Human-face-generator/README.md

 ## Abstract

 This repository generates realistic human faces by using deep convolutional general adversarial network (DCGAN).
 It takes **32 numbers** and generates a **128x128x3** size image.
 It creates spectrogram from audio file by using `librosa` library and classifies that spectrogram by using CNN.
+The code is completly in Python with tensorflow.
+The model is in training phase, very soon it will be uploaded.

 ## Detailed